fMoW/baseline/README.md

 # fMoW: Functional Map of the World

-This code was developed by [JHU/APL](https://jhuapl.edu).
+This code was developed by [JHU/APL](http://www.jhuapl.edu).

 ## References

-If you use our dataset or code, please cite:
+If you use our dataset or code, please cite [our paper](https://arxiv.org/abs/1711.07846):

 ```
 @article{fmow2017,